Do Go On - 373 - The Star Wars Holiday Special

 I can't believe you didn't have this certain detail.

-That's not the detail I was expecting.
+That's not the detail I was expecting it.

 It was also beaten in its own time slot by Pearl,

-a show about the Pearl Harbour bombing,
+a show about the Pearl Harbor bombing.

 Yeah.